ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-### Override user-defined setup
+#### Override user-defined setup

-in order to create a much more complex setup including using other block devices such as MBRBlockDevice or SlicingBlockDevice, there is a need to override the storage_configuration function and generate any storage configuration of choice.
+To create a much more complex setup, including using other block devices, such as MBRBlockDevice or SlicingBlockDevice, you need to override the `storage_configuration` function and generate any storage configuration.

 ## LittleFS configuration